ChaitanyaHota/Resume/README.md

 	Working with onsite counterpart to gather requirement and execute it to development

 	Thorough understanding on the Lifecycle of Development including Salesforce Deployment/Packaging effectively using ChangeSet , 		Metadata API, Ant , VS Code

+	Trained in LWC

 	Managed work management through JIRA, BASE CAMP, TIMESHEET tools